How conversational AI makes hiring more human

 Research Vice President at Gartner Helen Poitevin shared recently that of the many organizations who are investing in AI, 23% are doing so in the HR and recruiting domain.
 Many of these organizations are deploying basic recruiting chatbots to improve recruiting efficiency; which is all well and good.
 But now, some organizations are deploying a specialized form of AI called conversational AI.

 As ironic as this contention may sound, companies who are deploying conversational AI are finding that increased use of automation is actually helping to make the hiring experience more human for recruiters and candidates alike.
 At Mya, we believe that our conversational AI automation can and does make hiring more human.
-To help you to understand why let’s examine some deep issues with the current recruitment model.
+To help you to understand how AI makes for a great candidate experience, let’s examine some deep issues with the current recruitment model.

 Problems in high volume application paradise: